 I want to submit a grant proposal.
 What do I do?

-Notify the Business and Grants Manager Terri Moorer of your intention to submit and forward a copy of the sponsor guidelines.
-Terri will assist with the pre- and post-award process, which includes budget preparation; application forms; compliance of UofSC, federal, and state guidelines; USCERA and Grants.gov workspace navigation; and serve as the liaison between Sponsored Awards Management (SAM) and the PI.
-If you would like the associate dean of research or others to review your proposal for content, please notify Brooke McKeever as well.
+Notify the college grants administrator, Terri Moorer, of your intention to submit and forward a copy of the sponsor guidelines.
+Terri will assist with the pre- and post-award process, which includes budget preparation; application forms; compliance of USC, federal, and state guidelines; USCERA and Grants.gov workspace navigation; and serve as the liaison between Sponsored Awards Management (SAM) and the PI.
+If you would like the Associate Dean of Research or others to review your proposal for content, please notify Brooke McKeever as well.
 She and/or others who have expertise in your area may be able to help review for content before you submit.